-Sharon Lowe, BSc (Hons) (Geology & Physics), has over 22 years’ experience as a geophysicist, commencing with Gold Fields Mining and Development, where she conducted kimberlite exploration in South Africa and Botswana.
+Sharon Lowe, BSc (Hons) (Geology & Physics), has over 26 years’ experience as a geophysicist, commencing with Gold Fields Mining and Development, where she conducted gold and kimberlite exploration in South Africa and Botswana.
 She completed numerous feasibility and design studies for new technologies, such as airborne gravity gradiometer systems and airborne hyperspectral scanner configurations, at Quantitative Mineral Exploration (QME), a research and development company.

-At SGC her work is primarily aeromagnetic litho-structural interpretation and targeting as well as modelling and 3D inversion of magnetic and gravity data for minerals, petroleum and water applications.
-Recent mineral exploration projects include gold, iron oxide copper gold and copper porphyry exploration.
-Petroleum exploration projects include regional and detailed studies of airborne and shipborne potential field data in Papua New Guinea.
+At SGC her work is primarily airborne magnetic litho-structural interpretation and targeting as well as modelling and 3D inversion of magnetic and gravity data for minerals, petroleum and water applications.
+Recent mineral exploration projects include gold, iron oxide copper gold and copper porphyry exploration in the Yilgarn Craton, Halls Creek, Brazil, Gawler Craton and the Lachlan Fold Belt.
+Petroleum exploration projects include regional and detailed studies of airborne and shipborne gravity, gravity gradiometer and magnetic data in Papua New Guinea and Indonesia.

 Sharon is an active member of the ASEG, SEG and PESA.